Book with groups of 6 or more to receive a price discount starting at 6%

 Make sure you have a large enough pot to boil or steam the crabs in.
 I recommend a 10-20qt pot with a built in steamer insert (as pictured below).
 Fill up enough water to cover the crab if boiling the entire crab or just below the steamer to properly steam the crab.
+Make sure to get the water boiling hot first!!

 Place the crab into the pot holding the back two hind legs pulled up or using tongs.
 Close the lid and cook crab (boil or steam) for 8-12 minutes (depending on how many crab and size of pot).
 Pull the crab out with a pair of tongs and place under cold running water to chill the crab down to prepare for the next step.